 The success of our books absolutely depends on crafting a satisfying ending.
-A novel without a satisfying ending is like long joke without a punchline.
-In the mind of the reader, a weak ending will override anything good we have achieved earlier in the book.
+A novel without a satisfying ending is like a long joke without a punchline.
+In the reader’s mind, a weak ending will override anything good we have achieved earlier in the book.

 The climax of the last act is your great imaginative leap.
 Without it, you have no story.

 Achieving the Impossible

 So, are you ready to achieve the impossible?
 Because I think we’ve lost enough wonderful books to weak endings already, don’t you?
 Here’s what we are aiming at:

 The ending must be both inevitable and unexpected.

 The key to all story endings is to give the audience what it wants, but not in the way it expects.

 Let’s give our readers what they want, but not in the way they expect.
 Now, light the fuse, and let’s invoke The Omega Protocol.